spectrocloud/librarium/docs/docs-content/clusters/edge/edge.md

 - Support for pre-provisioned and on-site device registration

-Palette's Edge solution is designed for sites that typically have one or more small devices, such as Intel NUC.
+Palette's Edge solution is designed for sites that typically have one or more small devices, such as [Asus NUC](https://www.asus.com/us/displays-desktops/nucs/nuc-mini-pcs).
 An instance of Palette optimized for edge computing is installed in the device along with the operating system and Kubernetes.